 - Autonomous Backups, created for you automatically by the Autonomous Database service.
 You do not have to provision storage for your backups.
 Backups are stored in Object Storage that is managed by Oracle Cloud Infrastructure's Database service.
 Note that automatic backups incur Object Storage usage costs.
 By default, backups are stored for 60 days.
 Using the Console, you can choose to change the retention period to 7, 15, or 30 days.

-Your organization may choose to split the administration of the Autonomous Transaction Processing dedicated deployment into the following roles:
+Your organization may choose to split the administration of the Autonomous Database with dedicated deployment into the following roles:

 Fleet Administrator.
 Fleet administrators create, monitor and manage Autonomous Exadata Infrastructure and Autonomous Container Database resources.
 A fleet administrator must have permissions for using the networking resources required by the dedicated deployment, and permissions to manage the infrastructure and container database resources.